blizzarchon/Slipstream-Mod-Manager/skel_common/readme_changelog.txt

 Changelog

+1.10.2:
+- XSLT stylesheets are now added to the dat instead of a temporary database
+- XSLT stylesheets can now source data from any data file via document() and related functions

 1.10.1:
 - XSLT include/import can now reference stylesheets within the current mod and prior patched mods
 - Added better log information describing status of XSLT stylesheet transformations